 October is when the Halloween season crowds really start to pick up on weekends.
 Saturdays in October are some of the busiest days of the year!
-We highly recommend avoiding weekends this month, as well as the week of Columbus Day (many schools are out for fall break then).
+We highly recommend avoiding weekends this month, as well as the second week of October (many schools are out for fall break then).
 Weekdays on the last week of the month, including Halloween (October 31) if it falls mid-week, tend to be most manageable as the Halloween season winds down.

 Average October Crowds

 Every year during Halloween Time, one of the parks hosts a special Halloween Party event that requires separate admission.
 For 2019, the event takes place at Disney California Adventure on select Sunday, Tuesday, and Thursday nights.
 That means that DCA will close early (at 6:00pm) for the event on those days, while Disneyland remains open later for the general public.
 So, while Disneyland may be manageable during the day, be prepared for crowds to pick up (sometimes substantially) in the evening.

 Oogie Boogie Bash: Best Days

 UPDATE: For the 2019 season, Oogie Boogie Bash – A Disney Halloween Party at Disney California Adventure replaces Mickey’s Halloween Party at Disneyland.

 So, what about the Halloween Party?
 The separate-ticket event takes place this year at Disney California Adventure on select nights starting in mid-September.
 In general, the earlier in the season you go, the less crowded it will be.
 Crowds are traditionally smaller for the event, so if you’re looking for shorter lines at Disneyland, we think the Halloween Party is worth checking out.
 Here are some things to keep in mind:

 Tickets for the Halloween Party are limited and they sell out every year, so book early.
 They usually go on sale in June.